RMHogervorst/rwethereyet/content/post/2020-07-24-dealing-with-failures/index.md

 some assumptions about me that were not true.
 I was really really disappointed.
 There are not many jobs like this and so I really wanted to get in.

-So tis post deals with the question 'how to deal with this feeling of failure and disappointment'.
+So this post deals with the question 'how to deal with this feeling of failure and disappointment'.
 I think this falls
 into the Stoic idea of 'dichotomy of control': Some things are under our control, others are not.
 I have been reading 'How to be a Stoic' by Massimo Pigliucci and